tangle-frost/iota-qr-tutorials/README.md

 ## Using Libraries

-The following tutorials use the all in All-In-One library from:
+The following tutorials use the All-In-One library from:

 * [@tangle-frost/iota-qr-lib](https://github.com/tangle-frost/iota-qr-lib)

 ### Browser

-* [Render Types](./using-library/browser/render-types/) - Render QR Codes in the Browser using All-In-One library.
+* [Render Types](./using-library/browser/render-types/) - Render QR Codes in the Browser using the All-In-One library.
-* [Data](./using-library/browser/data/) - Render IOTA Data as QR Codes in the Browser using All-In-One library.
+* [Data](./using-library/browser/data/) - Render IOTA Data as QR Codes in the Browser using the All-In-One library.

 ### NodeJS

-* [Render Types](./using-library/node-js/render-types/) - Render QR Codes in the NodeJS using All-In-One library.
+* [Render Types](./using-library/node-js/render-types/) - Render QR Codes in NodeJS using the All-In-One library.
+* [Data](./using-library/node-js/data/) - Render IOTA Data as QR Codes in NodeJS using the All-In-One library.

 ## Using Modules